-Evelyn eyed the faux Greek ruins of the park bordering the Kulkarni estate as she ascended the wide stone steps, flanked by towering palms.
-The park was ostensibly public, but no member of the great unwashed was anywhere to be seen.
+Evelyn eyed the the park bordering the Kulkarni estate.
+Next to a lake stood a dramatic, tall dome, supported by faux marble columns.
+It had been built to look like a Roman ruin and was lit from below by golden light that was reflected in the dark and serene lake.
+The park was ostensibly public, but no member of the great unwashed sat on the empty benches or huddled beneath the colonnades that extended to either side.
 No gates or guards were necessary to keep them away, gentrification had pushed them to the outskirts of the Bay Area years ago.

 The columns had been restored many times over the years, and she had to admit that they did look dramatic lit from below, as they were on this mild summer evening.
-But their beauty was poisoned for her by the knowledge that they were merely new world replicas aspiring for old world grandeur, assembled for some world fair in the distant past.
+But their beauty was poisoned for her by the knowledge that they were merely new world replicas aspiring to old world grandeur, assembled for some world fair in the distant past.

-These columns were as false and inauthentic as the English looking estate she was about to enter, erected by South Indian technology money there in San Francisco.
+She ascended the wide stone steps, flanked by towering palms.
+The columns were as false and inauthentic as the Spanish looking estate she was about to enter, a giant, tan stucco structure with rows of single paned windows and an orange tile roof, erected by South Indian tech money.
 More bitterness within her, she sighed.
 Amrita Kulkarni had been a rival of Evelyn’s back in their ivy league days; Amrita always stealing away the boys that Evelyn fancied and then casting them aside with disdain.
 And now, though her mansion lacked taste in Evelyn’s view, Amrita was outflanking her again by funding this American Refugee Project.

 The American Refugee Project was trying to attack the burgeoning problem of American poverty from multiple angles.
-They contributed to the Social Stability Fund, which produced the free food rations available at the ubiquitous temporary housing barracks across the nation.
-And they contributed to the Internet Everywhere consortium, which produced the free disposable visors, so that the poor weren’t cut off from internet access.
+They contributed to the Social Stability Fund, which produced the free food rations available at the ubiquitous temporary housing barracks across the nation.They also contributed to the Internet Everywhere consortium, which made the free disposable visors, so the poor weren’t cut off from internet access.
 But their crowning accomplishment was a scholarship program that used a surveillance algorithm to identify high IQ individuals by passively monitoring their online activity.
-Interspersed in this very crowd was the latest class of poverty stricken geniuses, selected as they slumped down in their cardboard visors, blocking the slovenly reality of their circumstances.
+Interspersed in this crowd was the latest class of poverty stricken geniuses, selected as they slumped down in their cardboard visors, the bright, infinite online world blocking out the slovenly reality of their circumstances.